ssrlive/leetcode/readme.md

 # Solutions of Leetcode problems in rust

+This repository contains my solutions of [Leetcode](https://leetcode.com/) problems in rust.
+The solutions are organized by sections and problems.
+Each problem is implemented in a separate file.
+The test cases are also included in the same file.

 To run the code, you need to [install rust](https://rustup.rs/) first.
 Then run the test suits from the terminal:

 ```bash